MostAwesomeDude/construct/docs/transition29.rst

 StreamError can be raised by most classes, when the stream is not seekable or tellable

-StringError can be raised classes like Bytes Const, when expected bytes but given unicode string as build value
+StringError can be raised by classes like Bytes Const, when expected bytes but given unicode string as build value

 BitIntegerError was replaced by IntegerError